- 4 Bedrooms

 Negotiate the Price

-Re-read the description to be sure the property has everything that you need.
-If lacking, the property management company might know of very similar homes that better fit your style and budget..
+Re-read the description to ensure that the vacation rental has everything that you need.
+If it is something is missing, the rental management company might know of comparable properties that suit your style and budget..

 Read the Agreement

 Learn which of the following is included in your quoted rate:

 - Pool and hot tub heating

 - Daily Cleaning (If Available)